 The best way I know to compare things is to use an example, so let's take a look.
 Governor Andrew Cuomo (D-NY) has been accused of sexual misconduct by numerous aides and staffers.
 On Wednesday, March 3, Cuomo held his first press conference addressing the issue.

-the same issue on March 3, 2021.
+Headlines from CNN, Fox News, and the New York Times about the same issue on March 3, 2021. |

 The CNN headline read, "NY Gov. Cuomo says he 'never touched anyone inappropriately' following sexual harassment allegations.
 He says he's not resigning."